 2. Activity-based principles should also be applied to your Hot Desks

-It’s easy to just assume that all induvial spaces are the same; a desk with screens where employees can conduct individual work.
+It’s easy to assume that all induvial spaces are the same; a desk with screens where employees can conduct individual work.
 But the truth if that the philosophy of activity-based working applies to our individual workspaces as well.
-The normal desk setting of cubicles does provide support for many different types of work tasks, but the benefit with hot desking that they no longer have to be generic.
+The normal desk setting of cubicles does provide support for many different types of work tasks, but the benefit with hot desking is that they no longer have to be generic.
 Giving your employees to opportunity to choose between different types of Hot Desks will increase the employee experience, and make your employees love the new flexibility.

 Some different types of spaces you might want to include are:

 For the employees that would prefer a quiet area to work in, create rooms or areas that provide privacy with little to no disruptions.
 This can take the form of rooms, or open zones with clear signage.
 Make sure to add phone booths or similar in close proximity to the quiet area to ensure that employees can take phone calls without disturbing others.

 Single person meeting rooms

 In a hybrid work environment, it’s difficult to assess how many people that will actually attend an internal meeting on-site, single person meetings that where uncommon pre-pandemic are today normal.
 Adding huddle rooms adapted for one-person meetings is an easy way to keep larger meeting rooms available while keeping individual work zones calm.
 Replacing some assigned seats with huddle spaces will be necessary to keep the hybrid workflow functioning without interfering with others individual worktime.